anoopai/T2ClusterAnalysis/README.md

 pip install huggingface-hub

 # Login
+huggingface-cli login
+```
 Update the config file to point to the above files
-```

 Once you run the above, you will then input your access token from huggingface.
 You will need to have/create a hugginface account, and then can get the access token by: